 Mountaineering and Technical Climbing

 Many excellent alpine and wall climbs can be found on Katahdin and adjacent peaks, especially in the glacial cirques known as “basins.”
 Because some of the climbs are very remote, early starts with the anticipation of long days are required.
 A good headlamp and spare batteries are as important as your climbing gear.
 Climbing parties are required to check in with the ranger at the nearest trailhead.
 Cut-off times for departure vary with location and season.
-For more information, please visit the BSP technical climbing page.
+For more information, please check the BSP guidelines for technical climbing.

 Cross-country skiing, snowshoeing, mountaineering, ice climbing, and camping are popular winter activities in Baxter State Park.
 Snowmobiling is permitted on the Park Tote Road only and is not allowed elsewhere in the Park.
 With visitor numbers a small fraction of the summer months, opportunities for solitude abound, but severe weather conditions demand experience and careful preparation from visitors.
 The Park becomes much more remote in the winter, with vehicle access much further away.
 Please see the BSP winter use page for more information.
-The Park also publishes a Winter Use Map that contains important information for winter visitors.
+The Park also maintains a Winter Use page with important information for winter visitors.

 Scientific Forest Management Area